As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - In a medium size bowl, whisk together the butter and sugar until smooth.
 Whisk in the egg, egg yolk, and extracts until completely combined.

 - Pour the wet ingredients into the dry ingredients and stir until no flour clumps remain.
 Fold in the white chocolate chips and sprinkles.
 Press the cookie dough evenly into the prepared pan.
-Bake for 23-25 minutes until edges begin to brown.
+Bake the cookie cake for 26-32 minutes until edges begin to brown.
 You may cover the cake with foil to prevent browning, if preferred.
 Remove from oven and allow to cool on a wire rack completely before decorating with frosting.

 VANILLA ALMOND BUTTERCREAM

-- In a medium bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine the butter, both extracts, and milk or cream.
+- In a medium size bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine the butter, both extracts, and milk or cream.
 Turn the mixer onto low and slowly add the powdered sugar.
 Increase mixer speed to medium and beat until completely combined, scraping down sides as needed.
 Add salt to taste.
+Tint2 frosting, if desired.